midnight-miner/AmsterdamCoin/README.md

-Transfer is a PoS-based cryptocurrency.
+AmsterdamCoin is a PoS-based cryptocurrency.

-Transfer uses libsecp256k1,
+AmsterdamCoin uses libsecp256k1,
 			  Boost1.55,
 			  OR Boost1.57,
 			  Openssl1.01p,